13 min read

 Step 1 – Avoid Date Clashes

 Do some basic research online to avoid clashes with other protests and public events.
-There’s no point going any further in submitting notices to the police and council if some other event is already organised for the time and location you’re considering (unless of course your goal is to disrupt that other event).
+There’s not much point rushing ahead with submitting notices to the police and council if some other important community event is already organised for the time and location you’re considering (unless of course your goal is to disrupt that other event).
 For spaces like King George Square and Brisbane Square, double-check the BCC website.
 You can also try calling the council on 3403 8888 but you might not get a straight answer.

 Step 2 – Lodge a Notice of Intention